gvanberkel/gvanberkel.github.io/assets/assets/cv_content/code_collective_summary.md

 *What is Code Collective?:* ***Software development company***

-I jointly founded [Code Collective](https://codecollective.com), a software development company that imagines, creates and evolves technology for tech entrepreneurs.
-In a lot of ways Code Collective helped me find myself personally and professionally - my journey towards adulthood.
-It provided an environment that allowed me to work on an approach to software development that is value centric and people centric.
+I jointly founded [Code Collective](https://codecollective.com), a software development company that developers technology with tech entrepreneurs.
+In a lot of ways Code Collective helped me find myself personally and professionally.
+It has provided an environment that allowed me to work on an approach to software development that is value centric and people centric.